johnsfdemo/Congressional-Districts/README.md

 ![Validation Rule](/images/Validation.png)

-*Note:* Of course, there is no reason that the custom field can't be placed on any other object.
+Of course, there is no reason that the custom field can't be placed on any other object.
 The Contact object was a good place to put the field and the validation rule if for no other reason than for demonstration purposes.

 Creating a new map widget that displays the Congressional Districts is very straightforward: